simonwep/selection/README.md

     // Class for the selection-area-element
     class: 'selection-area',

-    // px, how many pixels the point should move before starting the selection
+    // px, how many pixels the point should move before starting the selection (combined distance).
+    // Or specifiy the threshold for each axis by passing an object like {x: <number>, y: <number>}.
     startThreshold: 10,

     // Disable the selection functionality for touch devices